contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-The trait `CanValidateAuthToken` is updated to include `HasAuthTokenType`
-as a supertrait, so that it can accept the abstract type `Self::AuthToken`
+Here, we modify the `CanValidateAuthToken` trait to include `HasAuthTokenType` as a supertrait, allowing it to accept the abstract type `Self::AuthToken` as a method parameter.
+Likewise, `CanFetchAuthTokenExpiry` requires both `HasAuthTokenType` and `HasTimeType`, while `HasCurrentTime` only requires `HasTimeType`.
-inside the method parameter `validate_auth_token`.
-Similarly, `CanFetchAuthTokenExpiry` requires both `HasAuthTokenType`
-and `HasTimeType`, while `HasCurrentTime` only requires `HasTimeType`.

-With the abstract types in place, we can now redefine `ValidateTokenIsNotExpired`
-to be implemented generically over _any_ abstract `Time` and `AuthToken` types.
+With the abstract types defined, we can now update `ValidateTokenIsNotExpired` to work generically with any `Time` and `AuthToken` types:

 ```rust
 # extern crate cgp;